W2LPC/W2LPC-CrowPanel-Shack-Monitor/README.md

 nssm install ElecrowDaemon python C:\ELECROW\stats_server.py nssm start ElecrowDaemon

-IMPORTANT: Set a DHCP reservation in your router for the ThinkStation MAC address.
+IMPORTANT: Set a DHCP reservation in your router for the PC MAC address.
 The ESP32 needs a fixed IP to reach the daemon reliably.
-ThinkStation MAC: 00:D8:61:3D:46:23 — reserved at 192.168.0.11 on NETGEAR R7000.
+PC MAC: 00:00:00:00:00:00 — reserved at 192.168.0.11 on Router.

 GPU TEMPERATURE NOTE:
 GT730 does not support NVML.
 GPUtil returns 0C for GPU temperature on this card.